ezgiletta/ezgiletta/README.md

 # 🚀 Welcome to Ezgi's GitHub!

-## 🌱 About Me
+- ## 🌱 About Me
-- I'm a Machine Learning Engineer and Software Developer
+- 👩‍💻 I'm a PhD Researcher
+- PhD Researcher at Siemens focusing on Generative AI for Green Software Engineering & AI for Software
-- 🎓 Master's degree in Computer Science from the Technical University of Munich.
+- 🎓 Master's in Computer Science, Technical University of Munich (TUM)
-- 🎓 Bachelor's degree in Electrical and Electronic Engineering and Software Engineering from Bahçeşehir University.
+- 🎓 Bachelor's in Electrical & Electronic Engineering + Software Engineering, Bahçeşehir University
-- 📊 Specialize in LLMs, Time Series Analysis, and Predictive Analytics, aiming to leverage these competencies in sophisticated data-driven projects.
-Experienced in using advanced data processing and software engineering techniques to deliver robust solutions.
+- 📊 Specializing in LLMs, Time Series Analysis, Predictive Analytics
+- ⚡ Passionate about leveraging AI for software efficiency, sustainability, and scalability**

 ## 💼 Technical Skills
 - **Languages and Frameworks**: Proficient in Python, C#, .NET Core.